 Unlike some other tortoise species, leopard tortoises aren't known to be climbers and don't burrow all that much.
 In the wild, males can get aggressive with other males during mating season, but in captivity, leopard tortoises are relatively docile.

-To house a leopard tortoise in your yard, its enclosure should have a place where it can hide and should be fenced-in, both to make the tortoise feel secure and to protect it from predators.
-Don't try to house a leopard tortoise in a place where a well-meaning dog might encounter it, because that probably won't end well for the tortoise.
+If you plan to have a leopard tortoise in your yard, its enclosure should have a place where it can hide.
+It needs to be fenced-in to help the tortoise feel secure and to protect it from predators.
+Do not house a leopard tortoise where even a well-meaning dog might encounter it; the situation may not end well for the tortoise.
 Tortoise hatchlings, for their first months of life, should remain housed indoors away from predators.

-Make its enclosure as much like its natural habitat as possible, with alfalfa and grasses for it to graze on.
-Keep a shallow pan of water available for drinking, but make sure it's not positioned so the tortoise could get stuck in it.
+Make its enclosure like its natural habitat.
+Provide alfalfa and other grasses for it to graze on.
+Keep a shallow pan of water available for drinking, but make sure the tortoise does not get stuck in it.

 Food and Water

-Avoid feeding a leopard tortoise anything high in oxalates, such as beet greens, swiss chard, and spinach, or fruit, which can cause digestive problems and diarrhea, leading to dehydration.
-Never feed it dog food, cat food, or other animal protein.
-These could cause damage to your leopard tortoise's kidneys.
+Avoid feeding a leopard tortoise leafy greens that are high in oxalates, such as beet greens, Swiss chard, and spinach.
+These greens and fruits can cause digestive problems and diarrhea, which can lead to dehydration.
+Never feed dog food, cat food, or any other animal protein to your leopard tortoise.
+These foods can damage a tortoise's kidneys.

 An indoor tortoise requires additional nutrients to make up for its lack of direct sunlight.
-Give your pet a high-quality tortoise food that includes calcium and vitamin D3 supplements are recommended for leopard tortoises.
-Pieces of cuttlebone, which can be found in the bird section of most pet stores, can also be provided for gnawing on, to promote beak health and provide extra calcium.
+Give your pet a high-quality tortoise food that includes calcium and vitamin D3 supplements.
+Tortoises can gnaw on pieces of cuttlebone, which can be found in the bird section of most pet stores, to promote beak health and provide extra calcium.

 Common Health Problems

-All of these conditions are treatable by a veterinarian who specializes in reptiles.
+These medical conditions are treatable by an exotics veterinarian who specializes in reptiles.
 Be sure to follow your vet's directions for care and treatment.

 Choosing Your Leopard Tortoise

-Due to the restrictions on importing leopard tortoises, make sure you're getting one from a reputable breeder who can produce the animal's history and health records.
+Due to the restrictions on importing leopard tortoises, make sure you're getting one from a reputable breeder who can produce documentation on the animal's history and health records.
 These tortoises can cost $100 to $1,000.
 The price goes up for older tortoises, factoring in the cost to raise them to thrive in adulthood.

-A healthy tortoise has a smooth shell and clear eyes, and if you can watch it eat, you'll be able to glean a lot, because leopard tortoises are eating machines.
+A healthy tortoise has a smooth shell and clear eyes.
+If you can observe it eating, you'll note leopard tortoises are eating machines.
 If it's offered food and refuses it, that could be a sign the animal is unwell.

-With a possible lifespan of 100 years, this is an animal that could outlive you.
-Be sure you make arrangements for your leopard tortoise's care if you're not around, or unable to care for it.
+With a potential lifespan of 100 years, this is an animal that could outlive you.
+Be sure you make arrangements for your leopard tortoise's care if you are unable to care for it.

 Different Species of Tortoise

-For other tortoises that might make good pets, check out our other tortoise profiles.
+Otherwise, check out all of our other tortoise profiles.